 The Book of Mormon has many of these kinds of inconsistencies and contradictions.
 For more examples, click here.

-Not one piece of evidence has ever been found to support the Book of Mormon––not a trace of the large cities it names, no ruins, no coins, no letters or documents or monuments, nothing in writing.
-Not even one of the rivers or mountains or any of the topography it mentions has ever been identified.
-[Dave Hunt, In Defense of the Faith, p.156]
+No archaeological evidence has corroborated the Book of Mormon.
+None of the large cities it names, no ruins, no coins, no letters or documents or monuments, nothing in writing, not even one of the rivers or mountains or any of the topography it mentions has ever been identified.
+[Dave Hunt, In Defense of the Faith, 156]

 Nothing which demonstrates that the Book of Mormon is anything other than an early nineteenth century piece of fiction, invented by Joseph Smith, has ever been found.